DaicongDA/personal-website/content/talk/germany/braunschweig.md

 ---
-title: Topology optimization of composite structures for fracture resistance with phase field modeling of crack propagation
+title: Topology Optimization of Composite Structures for Fracture Resistance with Phase Field Modeling of Crack Propagation
 event: 12th World Congress of Structural and Multidisciplinary Optimisation
 # event_url: https://example.org